Macario Alcalá Canchola

 Macario Alcalá Canchola (born c.
-1930) is a Mexican serial killer who is popularly known as Jack Mexicano.
+1930) is a Mexican suspected serial killer who is popularly known as Jack Mexicano.

 From 1960 to 1962, Alcalá is believed to have killed women in Mexico City who were known to work as prostitutes in poor inner-city neighborhoods, possibly in an attempt to imitate the infamous serial killer Jack the Ripper.
 Despite only confessing to a single murder, Alcalá is also heavily suspected of committing the murders of at least eleven other women around Mexico City.

 Alcalá was apprehended in September 1962 and sentenced to 60 years in prison, the maximum penalty at the time, for the murder of two women.

 Background

 Born in the 1930s in Mexico City, Alcalá developed an inferiority complex.
 Alcalá entered into the Mexican Army, but was eventually dismissed for his incompetence and lack of discipline, and also tried to become a professional boxer but failed.
 Alcalá was known to have been married and had children, but had separated from his wife for unknown reasons.